King Arthur was a legendary king of ancient Britain

 No formal education.

-Chronology/Biography to background of King Arthur:
+Timeline/Biography to background of King Arthur:

 63 AD: Joseph of Arimathea is said to have arrived in Glastonbury, Somerset bringing with him the Holy Grail which was allegedly a cup or bowl which held the blood and sweat of the crucified body of Jesus Christ.

-184 AD: First appearance of the name Artorius in Britain.
+184 AD: The first appearance of the name Artorius in Britain.
 Lucius Artorius Castus was the commander of a group of Sarmatian conscripts who were stationed in Britain and who went to Gaul to put down a rebellion.
 One theory is that Castus’s heroic deeds in Gaul are the basis for some of the later traditions of “King Arthur”.

 396 AD: Stilicho, the Roman general in charge of Britain began transferring Roman military authority to the local British chieftains.